gchq/gaffer-doc/docs/getting-started/basics.md

 the graph.
 These schemas define all aspects of the nodes and edges in the graph, and can even be used to automatically do basic analysis or aggregation on queries and ingested data.

-You can kind of think of the schema as sort of a filter or validator for the incoming data as, a given bit of data must conform with part of the schema or it will simply be ingored as it doesn't fit the structure of the graph.
+You can kind of think of the schema as sort of a filter or validator for the incoming data.
+A given bit of data must conform with part of the schema or it will simply be ignored as it doesn't fit the structure of the graph.

 ### Elements Schema